 - Story (History), Early people and ancient societies (History), Continuity and change over time (History), Myself and my Family (History), Human environments (Geography), Materials (Science)

 - Clare, Cork, Galway, Kerry, Laois, Limerick, Offaly, Roscommon, Sligo, Tipperary

 - Classes catered for:

 - All Classes

 Geraldine has long experience as a craft worker and has taught traditional crafts in many different settings to adults and children alike.
-She is part of the Craggaunowen Living Past Project in Co.
+Geraldine is part of the Craggaunowen Living Past Project in Co.
 Clare where she demonstrates spinning, weaving and natural dyeing and takes part in experimental archaeology projects.
-As part of her work she has organised and run craft workshops for National School children as well providing guided tours of the site.

 The workshop is very much a hands on experience that children love.
 It aims to stimulate their creativity and helps them to become aware of their environment.